 When your child is learning to read there are two crucial things to learn:

 • how to blend the sounds together to make words,

 • Synthetic Phonics is a way of teaching reading.

 Children are taught to read letters or groups of letters by saying the sound(s) they represent – so, they are taught that the letter l sounds like llllll when we say it.
 Children can then start to read words by blending (synthesising) the sounds together to make a word.

 The link below will take you to a collection of very useful videos on how to pronounce the sounds (phonemes) we use to make words.
-It is really important for parents to know how to help their child read using the correct sounds so please spend some time watching the videos and ‘Say the sound’ app.
+It is really important for parents to know how to help their child read using the correct sounds so please spend some time watching the videos:

 The sounds your children will learn will depend on their phonic stage as a general guide:

-Reception start by learning single Set 1 sounds, then later move onto learning special friends (2 single sounds that make 1 sound together).
+- Reception start by learning single Phase 2 sounds, then later move onto phase 3 and 4.

-In Years 1 and 2 children will continue to learn Set 2 and Set 3 sounds.
+- In Years 1 and 2 children will start learning phase 5 sounds.